wimlds/nyc-2018-scikit-sprint/workflow.md

 ## PART A:  Set-up

-1. Pick an issue to work on
+1. Pick an issue to work on:  https://github.com/scikit-learn/scikit-learn/issues
-2. Comment on issue with "I'm working on this"
+2. Comment on issue with:  *I'm working on this*
 3. Fork repo:  https://github.com/scikit-learn/scikit-learn
 4. Set up local repo ready:
 Note:  for `git clone`, add your forked repo url.